blurbyte/react-quickstart/README.md

   4. How to manage side effects with *redux-saga*
   5. How to use Redux application state in combination with container component state
   6. How to write simple unit tests for actions and integration tests for reducers
+  7. How to write snapshot tests of React components with *jest*
-  7. How to take advantage of *styled-components*
+  8. How to take advantage of *styled-components*
-  8. How to integrate custom fonts
+  9. How to integrate custom fonts